-If you have been arrested for boating under the influence, it is highly advised that you seek legal counsel.
+If you have been arrested for boating under the influence in Okaloosa County, it is highly advised that you seek legal counsel.
 At Vanover Law Firm, our legal team has successfully navigated thousands of drunk driving cases-- including many boating under the influence matters.
 We're ready to partner with you as you confront your charge, aggressively pursue viable defense options, and ensure that your rights and interests remain an absolute priority.

 Our dedicated Destin BUI lawyers are ready to speak with you.
 Call (850) 999-0006 today.

 Florida Statutes 327.02(43) states that a boater can be charged with BUI when they are "affected to the extent that the person’s normal faculties are impaired" by alcohol or controlled substances.
 When it comes to alcohol, the same BAC (blood alcohol content) limit that applies to drivers also applies to boaters: .08%.

 Just like in DUI cases, BUI penalties can intensify with repeat charges or aggravating circumstances.
 For instance, if your first-time BUI charge involved a particularly high BAC, injury to another party, or the presence of minors, you could be facing harsher penalties.
 For more specific information on your charge and what our firm can do resolve this matter as favorably as possible, reach out to us at Vanover Law Firm today.